NadjibBenlaldj/BNP_networks/README.md

 # BNP networks

-Parts of code for my master thesis on graphs based on Bayesian nonparametrics models
+This repository includes some of the code used for my master thesis on graphs based on Bayesian nonparametrics models